 \section{Abstract}

-In this article we prove the stability of mean field systems as the Winfree model in the synchronized state.
+In this article we prove the stability of some mean field systems similar to the Winfree model in the synchronized state.
 The model is governed by the coupling strength parameter $\kappa$ and the natural frequency of each oscillator.
 The stability is proved independently of the number of oscillators and the distribution of the natural frequencies.
-In order to prove the main result, we introduce the positive invariant cone and we start by studying the linearized system.
-The method can be applied to others mean field models as the Kuramoto model.
+The main result is proved using the positive invariant cone method for the linearized system.
+This method can be applied to other mean field models as in the Kuramoto model.